18F/handbook/_pages/policies/travel/travel-guide-1-authorization.md

 ### Who is responsible, and how to I make my request?

 Your client is responsible for providing approval for your billable travel.
-Your project manager or is responsible for communicating the travel request to the client and securing their approval.
-Once this is done, your project manager must also communicate the approval to [18ftravelauths@gsa.gov](mailto:18ftravelauths@gsa.gov) and cc the members of the team who are traveling.
+Your project manager (or someone they delegate) is responsible for communicating the travel request to the client and securing their approval.
+Once this is done, the individual who secured the client's email of approval must forward it to [18ftravelauths@gsa.gov](mailto:18ftravelauths@gsa.gov) and cc the members of the team who are traveling.

 ### Which client?